ibis-project/ibis/docs/backends/Impala.md

 ## Expression execution

-Ibis expressions have an `execute` method with compiles and runs the expressions on Impala or whichever backend is being referenced.
+Ibis expressions have execution methods like `to_pandas` that compile and run the expressions on Impala or whichever backend is being referenced.

 For example: